Lacrymology/states/mongodb/doc/metrics.rst

 occurred since the last time the server process started.
 These are errors that user may generate, such as out of disk space or duplicate key.
 You can prevent these assertions by fixing a problem with your application or deployment.
-Check the MongoDB log for more information.
+Check the :doc:`/mongodb/doc/index` log for more information.

 asserts.rollovers
 ~~~~~~~~~~~~~~~~~